What We Do

 The Social Enterprise Mark Company is the only authority which certifies genuine social enterprises, having society and the environment at the heart of the business.
 The Social Enterprise Mark will establish social enterprise as the business of choice for everyone, acting as a guarantee that a business is trading for people and planet.

-Social enterprises plough the majority of their profits back into activities that benefit people and planet, rather than just lining shareholders pockets.
+Social enterprises put the majority of their profits back into activities that benefit people and planet, rather than just lining shareholders pockets.
 Social enterprises are working to make a difference across the UK and beyond, but not enough people know what they are or how they work.

 Gender Pay Gap Reporting

 Under legislation that was introduced in April 2017, UK companies with over 250 employees are now required to annually report on their gender pay gap.

 Using the snapshot date of 31st March 2017, CHoC has calculated a median gender pay gap of 9.5%, which means that the average woman earns 9.5% more in our organisation.
 Within CHoC, women make up 42.4% of higher-paid jobs and 50.6% of lower-paid jobs.